pat-alt/spurious_sentience/dev/rebuttal/1_D4ep.md

 # Reviewer (D4ep, rating: 7 `accept')

-We thank the reviewer very much for their thoughtful review.
+We thank the reviewer for the detailed and thoughtful review.

 ## Lack of distinct prescription

 The main weakness pointed out by the reviewer is that the paper '[...] lacks a distinct prescription beyond a call for AI researchers to be more cautious [...]'.
-We fall short of doing so in the paper mostly for scope reasons.
-Where possible we will add a paragraph either in the body or the appendix.
+We fall short of doing so in the paper mostly for reasons of scope and scale.
+Where possible we will add a paragraph either in the body, which is limited by the page limit, or the appendix.
 In the meantime, we try to answer your specific questions below:

 > " [...] if we assume that tearing down the whole publishing incentive structure is beyond the pale, what distinct steps can researchers actually take when experimenting, writing, reviewing and publishing?"